cudmore/homecageactivity/README.md

      sudo apt-get install screen
      ```

-We need to use screen so the code continue to run even after the pi user logs out.
+We need to use `screen` so the code continues to run even after the pi user logs out.
 Detach/exit `screen` sessions but keep the process running with ctrl+a then d.

     ```
     ctrl+a then d